sede-open/setup-applanga-cli/README.md

 ### Setup

-To use github workflows on your repository you need to create a folder call .github/workflows/ and place the workflow configuration .yml files in there.
-Additonalyl you also need a .applanga.json configuration file present in your repository.
+To use github workflows on your repository you need to create a folder called `.github/workflows/` and place the workflow configuration .yml files in there.
+Additonally you also need a `.applanga.json configuration file present in your repository.

 For a detailed example with setup instructions see the [applanga/github-workflow-example](https://github.com/applanga/github-workflow-example)